-While an insurance settlement can make all the difference when your property is damaged or when you are injured, to the insurance company, you are only a case number.
-Your idea of a just settlement may be different than what your insurer has in mind.
+An insurance settlement can make all the difference to you when your property is damaged or when you are injured, but to the insurance company, you are only a case number.
+Your idea of a just settlement may be very different than what your insurer has in mind.
 The insurance adjuster has a settlement range to work within and will typically start at the lower end.
-In fact, there have even been reports of major insurance companies rewarding employees for settling claims quickly, for as little amount as possible.
+In fact, there have even been reports of major insurance companies rewarding employees for settling claims quickly, for as little an amount as possible.
 A knowledgeable New Hampshire insurance lawyer from our office can step in on your behalf to negotiate a fair and just settlement.

 Tricks Used by the Insurance Companies to Deny or Minimize Your Claim

-- Voiding Claims – Though it seems unethical, insurance companies have become skilled at voiding insurance policies after a claim is filed.
+Though it seems unethical, insurance companies have become skilled at voiding insurance policies after a claim is filed.
 What the companies do is accept an application for insurance and collect your premiums.
 Then, if one of their policy holders makes a claim, they will sift through the application for any piece of information they can use to void the policy.
 For those who have applied for insurance coverage, you know how much information the insurance companies ask for.
 One mistake on that application and the insurance company will try to void your policy.
-These companies have gone so far as to void an insurance policy while the claimant was undergoing chemotherapy for cancer.
-The insurance company found a difference between the claimant’s weight as listed on her application, and the claimant’s actual weight.
+These companies have gone so far as to void an insurance policy while the claimant was undergoing chemotherapy for cancer after finding a difference between the claimant’s weight as listed on her application and her actual weight.
 It has been discovered that some insurance companies give their employees bonuses for the number of claims they deny and the number of policies they void.

-- Pressuring Policy Holders – Aside from voiding policies outright, insurance companies use other means to avoid paying out policy claims.
-They may also encourage and even pressure their policy holders to seek other means of medical benefits.
-A former insurance exec recently revealed that his company forced claimants to file for Social Security Disability benefits.
+Aside from voiding policies outright, insurance companies use other means to avoid paying out policy claims.
+They may encourage and even pressure their policyholders to seek other means of medical benefits.
+A former insurance executive recently revealed that his company forced claimants to file for Social Security Disability benefits.
 If a claimant refused to apply for the benefits, the company used this as leverage to reduce or eliminate their payouts.
 If a claimant is denied disability benefits, sometimes the insurance companies require the claimant to go through a protracted appeals process.

 If a claimant does receive disability benefits, the insurance companies will subtract the amount paid in disability from the claimant’s policy payout.
 Essentially, insurance companies have the authority to determine who may receive benefits and the authority to pay benefits.
 As some have argued, this creates a conflict of interest.

-If you have been the victim of personal injury in Vermont or New Hampshire, it is important to hire a full service law firm.
+If you have been the victim of personal injury in Vermont or New Hampshire, it is important to hire a full-service law firm.
 Don’t fall for the attorney advertisements that claim they will get you money fast.
-Our law firm will not just take your claim to court or negotiate a settlement; we will use our expertise to deal with insurance companies and negotiate medical liens in your favor to help ensure you are awarded every penny you are due.
+Our law firm will not just take your claim to court or negotiate a quick settlement; we use our expertise to deal with insurance companies and negotiate medical liens in your favor to help ensure you are awarded every penny you are due.